Testosterone is probably safe for your heart. But it can't stop 'manopause'

 "We didn't expect that," Nissen says.
 In addition, there were small increases in the risk of kidney injury and pulmonary embolism.
 The study authors conclude that the findings "support current guidelines that testosterone should be used with caution" in men who have had a previous blood clot event.

-The study was funded by a group of testosterone manufacturers including AbbVie, maker of Androgel, which was the product used in the study.
+The study was funded by a group of manufacturers, and the product used in the study was Androgel.
 Common side effects and risks associated with the product are included in marketing material, including a possible increased risk of prostate cancer.
 In the new study, prostate cancer occurred in 12 patients (0.5%) and in the testosterone group compared to 11 patients (0.4%) in the placebo group.
 The trial was independently run by the Cleveland Clinic Coordinating Center for Clinical Research.

 The new study results are "very encouraging," says Dr. Kambiz Tajkarimi, a board certified urologist in the Washington, D.C., area, who treats people with sexual dysfunction.
 He prescribes testosterone, including pellets marketed as bioidentical hormone replacement therapy, to many of his patients, and says he uses them himself.